nimbus-gateway/cords-mve/README.md

 # CORDS Minimum Viable Data Space

 CORDS MVDS has several components.
-These components can be downloaded as docker images to the deployment.
+These components can be downloaded as docker images for the deployment.

 * [True Connector Components](https://github.com/Engineering-Research-and-Development/true-connector), open-source IDSA Connector designed by ENG.
 It is leveraged in CORDS MVE for ensuring IDSA complaint artifact exchange.
 It consist of several services including Execution Core Container (ECC) and Usage-Control (UC) Data Application.